Skip to contents

 What is an IGO?

-The original data set defines an Intergovernmental Organization (IGO) using the following criteria:
+The original data set defines an intergovernmental organization (IGO) using the following criteria:

 2. An IGO must hold regular plenary sessions at least once every ten years.